Robotic-Assisted Joint Replacement in Atlanta

 What is Robotic-Assisted Surgery?

-Robotic-assisted knee replacement does not mean a robot performs your surgery.
-Instead, your surgeon is fully in control at all times and uses advanced robotic tools and 3D planning software to:
+Robotic-assisted surgery does not mean a robot performs the operation.
+The surgeon remains fully in control at all times.

 -